top of page

 St James' Church Romanby

-The church was consecrated in 1882 to serve the growing satellite village of Romanby to the southeast of Northallerton.
+The church was consecrated in 1882 to serve the growing satellite village of Romanby to the south and southwest of Northallerton.
 It was designed by Charles Hodgson Fowler of Durham, a well-known Victorian church architect.

 In 2006-07 an extension, by Ronald Sims of York, was built at the west end to create a general purpose hall, kitchen and toilet.
 Ramped access to the building was also provided.
 These facilities were dedicated by the Bishop of Whitby on 30 May 2007, the 125th anniversary of the original consecration.